pinobatch/numism/docs/nes_emu_testing.md

 * No$nes: 0/11
   $03, $F8 $FF $1E $02, $02, $02, $03, $03, $02, $04, $02, $03, $02

-Things only no$nes gets wrong: length counter table and changing between with and without length counter.
+Things only No$nes gets wrong: length counter table and changing between with and without length counter.

 `dmc_dma_during_read4` contains five tests.
 Three have a pass or